Langmeier Backup

 Email: sebastian@langmeier-software.com

-Which backup type is the best choice for my data?
+Which type of backup is the best choice for my data?

 This is how important data backup is in real life

 FAT32 or NTFS?
-Which format is better for backup?
+Which format is better for backups?

 Post a comment here...

-This article covers:
+This article covers the topics:

 RAID Backup Langmeier Backup

-Data Backup with RAID System
+Data backup with RAID system

 RAID system backup